violetwhitney/Smorgasbord/src/content/modules/18-Behavioral-Modeling-Intro/165-Unity-and-Agent-Based-Modeling-Intro/165-Unity-and-Agent-Based-Models.md

 While we can recognize that these simulations are replicas of reality, the aim of simulation should also be to make our assumptions and biases explicit and testable, moving assumptions out of the black box of hidden algorithms.
 By clearly defining the elements of a simulation, assumptions can be vetted.

 ![abm](images/abm-5.png#img-full)

-Open simulation tools can extend agency to people outside of a disciplinary expertise.
-Gaming platforms can combine simulations across disciplines and have intuitive user interfaces that allow anyone to participate in rulesets usually encapsulated in an industry’s specific modeling technique and software.

-### Unity Intro